-07.02.00 AMBULANCE
+07.02.00 Surface Vehicle

-07.01.02 Ground ambulances must meet KKK 1822 standards or state licensure requirements in place at the time the vehicle was built.
+07.02.01 Ground ambulances must meet KKK 1822 standards or state licensure requirements in place at the time the vehicle was built.

-07.02.02 The ambulance must have adequate interior lighting equipment to ensure complete observation of the patient and monitoring equipment used on the patient.
+07.02.02 The surface vehicle must have adequate interior lighting equipment to ensure complete observation of the patient and monitoring equipment used on the patient.

-07.02.03 The ambulance must have the capability of shielding the cab from light in the passenger compartment during nighttime use.
+07.02.03 The surface vehicle must have the capability of shielding the cab from light in the passenger compartment during nighttime use.

-07.02.04 Inside of the ambulance must be capable of maintaining temperature ranges to prevent adverse effects on the patient and crew.
-The temperature must be between 68 degrees F and 78 degrees F (see KKK reference).
+07.02.04 Inside of the surface vehicle must be capable of maintaining temperature ranges to prevent adverse effects on the patient and crew.
+The temperature must be between 68 degrees F (20C) and 78 degrees F (25.5C) (see KKK reference).
 There is a procedure to monitor inside cabin temperatures.

-07.02.05 The ambulance must have a fuel capacity to provide no less than a 175-mile range.
+07.02.05 The ambulance must have a fuel capacity to provide no less than a 175-mile (282 km) range.

-07.02.06 The ambulance must have ground clearance of at least six inches at gross ambulance weight.
+07.02.06 The ambulance must have ground clearance of at least 6 inches (15 cm) at gross ambulance weight.

-07.02.07 The ambulance must be able to fully perform at ambient temperatures minus 30 degrees to 122 degrees F.
+07.02.07 The ambulance must be able to fully perform at ambient temperatures minus 30 degrees (-1C) to 122 degrees F (50C).

-07.02.08 The ambulance must be marked clearly to show the name of the service in letters not less than three inches high, and to allow identification of the service from the sides and rear of the ambulance.
+07.02.08 The ambulance must be marked clearly to show the name of the service in letters not less than 3 inches high and to allow identification of the service from the sides and rear of the ambulance.